-The purpose of these criteria is to set out clear guidelines that aim to ensure the equitable allocation of social care resources to the adult and young carers of service users living in East Dunbartonshire.
-The criteria aim to serve as a procedure for staff and as a reference document for elected members, carers, service users, members of the public and other stakeholders.
+The purpose of this policy is to set out clear guidelines that aim to ensure the equitable allocation of social care resources to the adult and young carers of service users living in East Dunbartonshire.
+The policy aims to serve as a procedure for staff and as a reference document for elected members, carers, service users, members of the public and other stakeholders.

-Section 2: Scope and Aims of the Eligibility Criteria
+Section 2: Scope and Aims of the Policy